Upcoming Events and Training

 We design and deliver customized TIC training tailored for your staff, site and client population, based on your staff’s needs and current expertise.
 Programs range from single on-site workshops to facilitating an institutional transformation over months or years.

-Our 2017 series of events highlights issues facing Sonoma County youth, families, and communities today, and provides a forum to discuss and collaborate on practical solutions.
+Our series of community events highlights issues facing Sonoma County youth, families, and communities today, and provides a forum to discuss and collaborate on practical solutions.
 Meet other professionals—from health systems, schools, churches, courts, legal practices, community organizations and more—who are interested in:

 Upcoming Community Events include: